 - Now change Initial Size and Maximum Size to the recommended values by Windows.

 - Press the Windows + R keys to open the Run dialog box.

 - In the Power Options window, under Select, a power plan, choose High Performance. …

 Run DISM and SFC utility

 Again if Windows system files get missing or corrupted, you may notice different error messages include struggling PC performance.
 Open Command prompt and Run DISM restore health command DISM /Online /Cleanup-Image /RestoreHealth.

-And after that, run command sfc /scannow that detect and restore missing system files with correct one from compressed folder located %WinDir%\System32\dllcache.
+And after that, run command sfc /scannow that detects and restores missing system files with the correct one from the compressed folder located %WinDir%\System32\dllcache.